 The drainage evaluation was based on the requirements of Chapter 600 of ADOT's Roadway Design Guidelines.
 The minimum catch basin spacing was based on the allowable spread requirements for each roadway classification.
 The delineation of the onsite drainage basins was conducted based on the location of inlets and roadway geometry for the Preferred Build Alternative.
 Rational method calculations were conducted using a minimum 10-minute time of concentration for the calculation of design peak flows.
 The drainage areas are delineated based on proposed SR 303 alignment data.
-Considering crests, sag points, and superelevation locations, onsite drainage areas.
+Considering crests, sag points, and superelevation locations, onsite drainage items and storm drain catch basins are proposed and designed based on spread calculations and drainage areas.
 To calculate the spread, the spread calculation calculates every 5 ft pavement runoff, using rational method per drainage ADOT design manual.
 The flow directions are determined from SR 303 alignment longitudinal and cross slopes.
 The catch basins drainage items with assumed capture ratio were inserted in the calculation to calculate the capture volume and carry over volume to next 5 ft sections.